 Swabs taken from the rectum, throat and vagina don’t hurt.
-A swab taken from the inside tip of a man’s penis can be uncomfortable for a second or two.
+A swab taken from the inside tip of the penis can be uncomfortable for a second or two.

 Gonorrhoea is treated with antibiotics.
 People you’ve had sex with also need to get checked – a clinic can contact them if you don’t want to.
 Left untreated, gonorrhoea can cause serious problems, including infertility in men and women.

 Recently a strain of so-called super gonorrhoea has been on the rise in England.
 This strain is resistant to one of the two antibiotics used to treat the infection.

 Super gonorrhoea is resistant to azithromycin.
 However, the other antibiotic used – called ceftriaxone – currently works for the majority of cases, so it’s important to get tested and treated.